peteS-UK/EvoSabre-DAC-PCP/readme.md

 The command to start the script for the display is added during installation to the USER_COMMAND_1 line in the Tweaks page on PCP.
 By default, for an SSD1322, this will be

 ```
-python3 /home/tc/lms_oled_4.py OLED=SSD1322
+python3 /home/tc/oled4pcp_4.py OLED=SSD1322
 ```

 where OLED= specifies the OLED device name.
 There are various other command line options you can specify by editing this user command.

 #### OLED=

 This options is required and specifies the OLED device name, as per luma.oled devices.
-The specified device name must match a section heading in oled.cfg.
+The specified device name must match a section heading in oled4pcp.

 #### LMSIP=